Meghan DeWaldAdjunct Professor of Voice, Coordinator of Voice Area

 B.M., Northwestern University

-Favorite concert performances include the Britten War Requiem, Israelite Woman in Handel's Samson, Mozart's Requiem, Beethoven's Missa Solemnis, Bach's Magnificat, and Handel's Ode to St. Cecelia.
+Favorite concert performances include the Britten War Requiem, Villa-Lobos' Bachianas Brasileiras no. 5, Israelite Woman in Handel's Samson, Mozart's Requiem, Beethoven's Missa Solemnis, Bach's Magnificat, and Handel's Ode to St. Cecelia.
+She has enjoyed performances as a soloist with the Cleveland Orchestra, North Carolina Master Chorale, Butler County Symphony Orchestra, Princeton Pro Musica, Pittsburgh Camerata and Chatham Baroque, Bloomington Chamber Singers, and Resonance Works.
 A champion of new music, she has enjoyed collaborations with composers Lori Laitman, Unsuk Chin, Andrea Clearfield, Gabriela Ortiz, David Ward-Steinman, and Matthew Peterson.
-She enjoys performing contemporary works with the award-winning professional choral ensemble The Crossing in Philadelphia, most recently performing with them at Carnegie Hall and Lincoln Center.
-She currently enjoys performing vocal ensemble music with the Pittsburgh Camerata.
+She has enjoyed performing contemporary works with the GRAMMY Award-winning professional choral ensemble The Crossing in Philadelphia, performing with them for their debuts at Carnegie Hall and Lincoln Center.

 She has been the recipient of several awards including Second Place Regional Finalist (Upper Midwest Region) and is a three-time District Winner (Florida and Wisconsin) in the Metropolitan Opera National Council Auditions.
-She is also the first place winner of the Opera San Nicola Competition and the Lansing Matinee Musicale.
+She is also the first-place winner of the Opera San Nicola Competition and the Lansing Matinee Musicale.
 DeWald earned her Doctor of Music in Vocal Performance and Literature at Indiana University's Jacobs School of Music, where she also earned her Master of Music degree.
 She graduated magna cum laude from the Bienen School of Music at Northwestern University.
-In 2016, DeWald was a Teaching Intern for the National Association of Teachers of Singing, a prestigious national mentoring program for young teaching faculty.
-She currently resides in Pittsburgh with her husband; in addition to singing, she loves practicing and teaching yoga.
+She currently resides in Pittsburgh with her husband and children, where she currently serves as Voice Area Coordinator for the Mary Pappert School of Music at Duquesne University.
+In addition to singing, she loves practicing and teaching yoga as a 200-hr certified instructor.